ermlikeyeah/ermlikeyeah.github.io/_posts/2020-07-06-the-system.markdown

 As a parent I am seeing more of his schoolwork than I was before.
 The Monday review of _what is to be done_, looking over what he has been doing and looking at the responses to his work.
 There is a visibility at the moment I don't feel we had before.
 And sometimes the work sounds great.
 As I tap this his music homework is about the history of rap music.
 I just so wanna do that work too!

-I hope there's a period of reflection over the coming couple of months to see what teaching has and can learn from this, and they involve the students and parents in that.
-We've become more deeply involved participants of the education system.
+I hope there's a period of reflection over the coming couple of months to see what teaching has and can learn from this, and they involve the range of students and parents in that.
+We've become more deeply involved participants of the education system — but that is this family's experience.